Are you in need of an emergency passport?

 Depending on the reason for your travel, you may need to show further proof that your situation is urgent.

 Now, this seems to be getting a little tricky in the first place.
-What if you are stuck somewhere abroad and you’re flights tomorrow or may be you are in Canada and need to travel first thing in the morning and today’s a weekend?
+What if you have been stuck somewhere abroad and your flights tomorrow or maybe you are in Canada and need to travel first thing in the morning and today’s a weekend?
 What do you do in these situations?
 Let’s look into the details below.

 Getting an emergency passport on a weekend or holiday is still manageable.
 Thanks to the Government of Canada, they have pretty much covered this scenario for you as well.